 - Establish an environment that encourages collaboration and the transfer of ideas and technology.

-The Weill Institute will ultimately consist of 12 faculty, residing in Weill Hall, a state-of-the-art research building dedicated in October 2008 and designed by renowned architect Richard Meier '57.
+The Weill Institute consists of 12 faculty, residing in Weill Hall, a state-of-the-art research building dedicated in October 2008 and designed by renowned architect Richard Meier '57.
 In 2007, Dr. Scott Emr relocated to Cornell as the founding Director of the Institute.
 The goal of the institute is to build a vibrant center of scientific excellence in basic biology integrated with existing outstanding programs in chemistry and chemical biology, physics, plant biology, computational biology and engineering.
 Weill Institute faculty have full academic appointments in basic science departments to which they contribute teaching and service.
-Once fully staffed, the institute will be comprised of Cornell faculty from a wide variety of academic departments—including several of the basic biology Departments, as well as Chemistry and Chemical Biology, Physics, Engineering, Plant Biology, and Computer Sciences.
+The institute is comprised of Cornell faculty from a wide variety of academic departments—including Biological Statistics and Computational Biology, Biomedical Engineering, Molecular Biology and Genetics, Plant Biology, and Chemistry & Chemical Biology.
 Institute science focuses on broad topics in cell and molecular dynamics, addressing such key questions as:

 - Control of cell growth and the cell cycle

 - Organelle biogenesis and function

 - Regulation of cell and membrane architecture

 - Scientists in the institute are developing and applying approaches and instrumentation needed to characterize the structure, function and dynamics of the molecular machines required to keep all cells alive.